IoanHadarean/Milestone-project/README.md

 3. User is able to play a spoiler video from the spoiler page
 4. User is able to listen to audioclips and view images
 5. User is able to submit a contact form
+6. User is able to send emails via the contact form

 ### Existing Features